 Choosing a track with consistent beat allows you to work with stops and starts to highlight important points.
 We can loop parts of the track, cue in a chorus at just the right time by cutting tracks to tailor the audio to your visuals.

 Another great way to emphasise your video message using music is to fade out the track for a specific few frames and then re-introduce the music again right after.
 Be careful not to overuse this technique in the same video, as it will not be as effective.

-Whether it’s a documentary, promotional or customer testimonial video, music has the power to complete your viewer’s experience.
+Whether it’s a documentary, corporate video, promotional or customer testimonial video, music has the power to complete your viewer’s experience.
 The time and effort you put into a great track will be worth it when you see the music and video work together perfectly!